sandeep066/js-all-projects/router/RouterDataCodeSnippets.md

 Tabs

 How it is created

 Append data after ? in the URL.

-How to SEND data
+How to send data
-jsx
-Copy code
 <Link to="/result?name=Sandeep&age=30" />

-How to RECEIVE data
+How to receive data
-js
-Copy code
 import { useSearchParams } from "react-router-dom";

 const [params] = useSearchParams();
 const name = params.get("name");
 const age = params.get("age");

-Key notes
+Notes

 ✅ Refresh-safe

 ✅ Sharable